Actively adding features to support improved science or performance by CIG.

 Github Issue Tracker

-SPECFEM3D Cartesian simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not).
-It can for instance model seismic waves propagating in sedimentary basins or any other regional geological model following earthquakes.
-It can also be used for non destructive testing or for ocean acoustics.
+SPECFEM3D Cartesian simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.)
+It can, for instance, model seismic waves propagating in sedimentary basins or any other regional geological model following earthquakes.
+It can also be used for non-destructive testing or for ocean acoustics.